- What year do I need to be entering in fall 2016 to participate in the Summer Preview Program?

 - What is the schedule of activities for Summer Preview?

-You can see a sample schedule of activities on the Program Events page.
+You can see a sample schedule of activities on the Schedule of Social Events page.

 - Is there a curfew for residential students?